modelarious/Artificial_Net_Simple/README.txt

 	In the main function of the program are four demos

-	About 92% (+- 5%) on the Balance Data
-	About 99% (+- 1%) on the Mushroom Data
-	About 90% (+- 6%) on Ionosphere Data
-	About 98.5% (+- 0.5%) on MNIST

 FURTHER STUDY

 	I want to expand this code to feature hyperparameter optimization as well as add tensorboard support and model saver support that I added to the convolutional network code.

 	I still have a lot of models to try to code, I'm rather interested in generative adversarial models, want to try and use one to "dream" music, trained off a few of my favorite artists.